appbaseio/Docs/content/docs/data/Browser.md

 ## Creating An App

 You can go to the [appbase.io dashboard](https://dashboard.appbase.io) and create an app.
-In the below GIF, we create an app called `newstreamingapp`.
+In the below GIF, we create an app called `demostreamingapp`.

 ![](https://www.dropbox.com/s/gifcoddblm35t5a/creating_app.gif?raw=1)